requires_redmine_plugin should defer loading plugins if not all dependencies are met

 Just found a bug with my patch where the asset directory wasn't set properly.
 Changed it to not replace the rails plugin locator, but use Redmine's in addition to the default one.
 This probably nicer, anyway, in case people want to add locators themselves.
 In the new implementation, the Redmine plugin locator doesn't load anything, but is only for querying the Rails plugin search path.

-#7 Updated by Massimo Rossello about 5 years ago
+#7 Updated by Massimo Rossello over 5 years ago

 For anyone not willing to patch the core, not requiring an end user to manage his environment.rb, I found the following workaround to be prepended on the dependent plugin's init.rb:

 require_dependency File.join(dep, 'init')

 #8 Updated by Jean-Baptiste Barth almost 5 years ago

 - Target version changed from Unplanned backlogs to Candidate for next major release

 Sorry to be late at the party, but I'd like this issue solved as it bothers me from time to time.

 I find Tim's proposed implementation a bit complex (and the one integrated in chiliproject is even more complex) where all we'd have to do is defer the requirement check until the end of

 Redmine::Plugin.load method.
 Sure it's not as evolved but I think it should be enough.

 Here's a proposed patch, I'd like to hear some opinions before committing it, and if you see obvious advantages to Tim's/Chiliproject's approach, let me know.